MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-app-initialization-cpp.md

    - Update "auth_delegate.cpp", by replacing all of the `auth_delegate` class implementation with the following source. **Don't** remove the preprocessor directives generated in the previous step (#pragma, #include).

      > [!IMPORTANT]
-     > Notice that the token acquisition code is not complete.
-We will test later with a static access token, but in production this would be replaced with code that can dynamically acquire an access token, based on the specified criteria (authority, resource URI, app/user credentials, etc.)
+     > Notice that the token acquisition code is intentionally incomplete.
+We will test later with a static access token.
+In production, this needs to be modified to dynamically acquire an access token, based on the specified criteria (authority, resource URI, app/user credentials, etc.).
+OAuth2 "native" clients should prompt for user credentials and use the "authorization code" flow.
+OAuth2 "confidential clients" can use their own secure credentials (such as a service), or prompt for user credentials (such as a web app)

      ```cpp
      using std::string;